ph7klw76/Advanced_Computational_Methods/README.md

 <div style="text-align: center;">
   <img src="https://github.com/user-attachments/assets/03fe4773-c529-4de7-8ccf-66e925084214" alt="WhatsApp Image" width="600" height="600" />
 </div>
+Python is easy; doing serious ML/AI is not, because the hard part isn’t the language, it’s the math and the data.
 Python may be the gentle introduction, but if you want to swim with sharks—i.e. build real‑world applications and solve real-world problems, you’ll need to bring some heavy‑duty math and deep physics gear.

 This project is more than a collection of computational techniques.
 It is my attempt to **capture structure**, **clarify thought**, and **transmit pathways**